Inertia Groups and Smooth Structures on Quaternionic Projective Spaces: Inertia groups of quaternionic projective spaces

 Computations such as Theorem \ref{iner} have geometric applications along the lines of \cite{AF04}.
-We may start with a quarternionic hyperbolic manifold $N$ of dimension $20$ which has a finite-sheeted cover $M$ that have a non-zero tangential map to $\Hy P^5$.
-Now from \cite[Lemma 3.5, Theorem 3.6]{Oku02} we have a relation between the action of $\Theta_{20}$ on concordance classes of smooth structures on $\Hy P^5$ and on the set of smooth structures on $M$. \begin{theorem} There exist twelve exotic spheres $\{\Sigma_i : ~~i=1~{\rm to}~ 12\}\subset \Theta_{20}$ and a closed quarternionic hyperbolic manifold $M^{20}$ of quaternion dimension $5$ such that the following is true. \begin{itemize} \item[(i)] The manifolds $M^{20}$, $\{M\#\Sigma_i : ~~i=1~{\rm to}~ 12\}$ are pairwise non-diffeomorphic. \item[(ii)] Each of the manifolds $M\#\Sigma_i $ supports a Riemannian metric whose sectional curvatures are all negative. \end{itemize} For every closed quarternionic hyperbolic manifold $N$, there is a finite sheeted cover which satisfies the conclusions for $M$ above. \end{theorem}
+We may start with the quaternionic hyperbolic manifold $N$ of dimension $20$ given by \cite{Bor63} which has a finite-sheeted cover $M$ that have a non-zero tangential map to $\Hy P^5$ \cite[Theorem 5.1]{Oku02}.
+Now from Okun's stronger result \cite[Theorem 3.6]{Oku02} and Theorem \ref{iner}, we have the following. \begin{theorem} There exist twelve exotic spheres $\{\Sigma_i : ~~i=1~{\rm to}~ 12\}\subset \Theta_{20}$ and a closed quaternionic hyperbolic manifold $M^{20}$ of quaternion dimension $5$ such that the following is true. \begin{itemize} \item[(i)] The manifolds $M^{20}$, $\{M\#\Sigma_i : ~~i=1~{\rm to}~ 12\}$ are pairwise non-diffeomorphic. \item[(ii)] Each of the manifolds $M\#\Sigma_i $ supports a Riemannian metric whose sectional curvatures are all negative. \end{itemize} For every closed quaternionic hyperbolic manifold $N$, there is a finite sheeted cover which satisfies the conclusions for $M$ above. \end{theorem}

 We have thus observed that for $n\leq 5$, $I_c(\Hy P^5)=0$.
-However, this is a phenomenon only in low dimensions, as it is possible to construct a fairly large number of non-trivial elements in the inertia groups of high dimensional quarternionic projective spaces.
+However, this is a phenomenon only in low dimensions, as it is possible to construct a fairly large number of non-trivial elements in the inertia groups of high dimensional quaternionic projective spaces.
 The technique for constructing these has been used in \cite[Theorem 3.9]{BK} for complex projective spaces in dimensions $4n+2$.

 We use the result from \cite{CNL96} : For $p\geq 7$ the classes $\alpha_1\beta_1^r\gamma_t$ are non trivial in the stable homotopy groups of $S^0$ for $2\leq t \leq p-1$ and $r\leq p-2$ (in dimension $n(t,p,r)= [2(tp^3 - t - p^2) +2r(p^2 - 1 - p) -2]$).
 With these assumptions $\beta_1^r\gamma_t$ is also non-trivial in dimension $n(t,p,r)-(2p -3)$.
 Note that whenever $r$ is even, $4 \mid n(t,p,r)$, and if $p\nmid t+r$, $p\nmid n(t,p,r)-2(p-1)$.